X

 Fields of interest

 I am fascinated by politics, broadly defined, and the intersections between cultural and political history.
-I am primarily interested in rhetorical constructions of gender and race within the political and legal systems of the twentieth century south.
-That interest has led me to intriguing projects examining child custody and maternal rights in the early 20th century, African American activism in the Depression era, conservative response against the Equal Rights Amendment and community mobilization during Freedom Summer.
+I am primarily interested in rhetorical constructions of gender and race within the political and legal systems of the twentieth-century south.
+That interest has led me to intriguing projects examining child custody and maternal rights in the early 20th century, African American activism in the Depression era, the conservative response against the Equal Rights Amendment and community mobilization during Freedom Summer.

 Undergraduate Courses taught